amkirwan/ember-token-auth/README.md

 export default Protected.extend();
 ```

-Depending on the needs of your app you can import the protected route from `ember-token-auth` a couple of different ways.
+Depending on the needs of your app you can create a protected route by importing it from `ember-token-auth` a few different ways.
+For more information checkout the [EmberCli Addon](http://www.ember-cli.com/#developing-addons-and-blueprints) docs.

 ```javascript
 import Protected from './routes/protected';